tdbennett/datasciencecoursera/README.md

 # datasciencecoursera

-Contents: projects from the Data Science Specialization offered on Coursera by the JHU SOPH
+Projects from the Data Science Specialization offered on Coursera by the JHU SOPH

 Work by Tell Bennett